 On this page

-ElevenFlo MCP exposes read-only research tools for Chapter 11 workflows.
+ElevenFlo MCP exposes research tools for Chapter 11 workflows.
 Use them to discover cases, search dockets and filings, retrieve exact source text, analyze selected document chunks, summarize case materials, and inspect filing relationships.

 search and fetch are also exposed for OpenAI-compatible retrieval surfaces.
-They are compatibility tools, not the main native catalog below.
-Use them when a client expects a general search/fetch profile; use the native tools when the user needs Chapter 11 workflow-specific control.
+They are compatibility tools, not part of the native catalog below: use them when a client expects a general search/fetch profile, and the native tools when you need Chapter 11-specific control.
+In that profile, search returns filing IDs, titles, and canonical ElevenFlo links; fetch returns the filing text for a selected id (a handle such as filing:<document_id>).

 #Source grounding